gregoryloden/run/README.txt

 	alt
 	capslock
 	escape
+	tab
+	space

  Release will release the key.
+You can also press/release any of the single characters that you can use in the type command (tab and space are included in the list since they are normally whitespace).

  There are also some miscellaneous options that can be set with these commands: